Authorities and Identifiers: How Do We Move Forward? An OCLC Research Symposium

 Come to this symposium held in Barcelona, Spain, to learn and discuss needs, efforts, challenges, and successes in streamlining authorities and identifiers across all workflows, practices, and scales.

-OCLC and CSUC (Consorci de Serveis Universitaris de Catalunya) cordially invite all library representatives with responsibilities of managing authority files at university, regional, and country levels to a mini-symposium with to learn and discuss needs, efforts, challenges, and successes in streamlining authorities and identifiers across all workflows, practices, and scales (institutional, national, and global).
-Among other crucial topics, we will explore:
+OCLC and CSUC (Consorci de Serveis Universitaris de Catalunya) invited all library representatives with responsibilities of managing authority files at university, regional, and country levels to a mini-symposium to learn and discuss needs, efforts, challenges, and successes in streamlining authorities and identifiers across all workflows, practices, and scales (institutional, national, and global).
+Among other crucial topics, we explored:

 - What are the current practices of name disambiguation in research and national contexts and the rising adoption of unique, persistent identifiers?

 - How can traditional library authority practices move forward and transition to next-generation metadata practices?

 - How can you connect, share, and learn from each other and how can you apply improved aligned of practices that are beneficial to your institution?